Farnhurst, Delaware

 • Interview with Georgie Ross 1999

-This cemetery includes people who died while in the Almshouse/Hospital between 1891 and 1933 who had no other means of burial.
+This cemetery includes people who died while in the Almshouse/Hospital between 1885 and 1933 who had no other means of burial.
 The cemetery also served as the New Castle County Potter's Field during this time.
-The NCCH/Almshouse and Cemetery were closed in 1933.
-Most of the people who died at the NCCH/Almhouse and buried here were elderly, poor, single, African American men.
-As the NCC Potter's Field, the burials here also include premature infants, stillborn infants, infants who died within the first few months of birth, unidentified coroner's cases, murder victims, accident victims, and other miscellaneous individuals whose people could either not be located, or who could not afford a burial elsewhere.
+The NCCH/Almshouse and Potter's Field Cemetery were closed in 1933.
+Many of the people who died at the NCCH/Almshouse and were buried here were elderly, poor, single, African American men.
+As the NCC Potter's Field, the burials here also include the products of miscarriage, premature infants who did not survive very long, stillborn infants, infants who died within the first few months of birth from various causes, unidentified coroner's cases, murder victims, accident victims, and other miscellaneous individuals whose people could either not be located, or who could not afford a burial elsewhere.
 Often more than one individual was buried under the same numbered marker.
+The most burials found so far in one grave was six.
+Black and white people were buried next to each other, and even in the same grave without respect to race.

 Hal Brown has posted these findings to: